 Melrose is a blue-collar town, with 42.17% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Melrose is a city of sales and office workers, transportation and shipping workers, and managers.
 There are especially a lot of people living in Melrose who work in management occupations (13.63%), sales jobs (11.54%), and office and administrative support (8.19%).

 In terms of college education, the citizens of Melrose rank slightly lower than the national average.
-15.40% of adults 25 and older in Melrose have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+13.50% of adults 25 and older in Melrose have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

+Melrose is a very ethnically-diverse city.
 The people who call Melrose home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Melrose residents report their race to be White, followed by Asian.
+The greatest number of Melrose residents report their race to be White, followed by Black or African-American.
 Melrose also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 25.23% of the city’s residents.
-Important ancestries of people in Melrose include Irish, French , Norwegian, and English.
+People of Hispanic or Latino origin account for 18.42% of the city’s residents.
+Important ancestries of people in Melrose include German, English, Norwegian, Swedish, and Welsh.

 The most common language spoken in Melrose is English.
 Other important languages spoken here include Spanish and Polish.